VorobevOleg/pet/README.md

 # Target

-Show your ability to solve tasks ( in this case, set yourself :) )
+Show my ability to solve tasks ( in this case, set yourself :) )

 # Description